valebela/ValeBela/README.md

 -  Bachelor's in Information in Technology and Informatics
 -  Minor in Art History
 -  Certified in **IS-42.A: Social Media in Emergency Management** (FEMA)
-- Experienced with: **Python, C#, Unity, Flask, Pandas, Matplotlib, Git, and VS Code**
+- Experienced with: **Python, C#, Unity, Flask, Pandas, Matplotlib, Git, html, and VS Code**
 -  Interested in projects at the intersection of **data science, IT, and game development**
 -  Passionate about turning creative ideas into interactive experiences — from **games** to **data-driven insights**